anishkutti/SSMSCopilot/4_DevOps/README.md

 * Show a list of objects which were created or modified in the last 2 days
 * Script all stored procs created today
 * Show stored procs altered today

+## Guidance and Scripts
+* Automate database builds, tests, and deployments